-We all know that our world today is a digital world – no doubt many of us check midco bundle prices, or bundles from other service providers in our area, from time to time to see if we could be getting a better deal on the internet we rely on so much in our homes.
+We all know that our world today is a digital world.
 But do you know whether or not your technology is green?
 I would think that with the emails and social media, that means much less consumer waste in terms of paper usage.
 But that’s just one aspect of the way digital technology has taken over our lives.
 Here are some things you may not have thought about to green your tech:

 Email is fantastic because you’re cutting down on wasting paper, but it isn’t without impact on the environment.
 Every time you send an email, you’re using about 4 grams of carbon.
 Approximately 1 year of email equals 300 lbs of CO2 emissions.
 Some tips to make your email greener are:

 1. Stop replying to all: This sends separate emails to each person on your “reply-all” list, so it’s generating more carbon than just sending it to one person.